rancher/fleet-docs/docs/ref-bundle-stages.md

 More information on how to create bundles with `fleet apply` can be found in the [section on bundles](https://fleet.rancher.io/bundle-add).

+### fleet target

+[Target](./cli/fleet-cli/fleet_target.md) reads a bundle from a file and works with a live cluster to print out the `bundledeployment` & `content` resource, which fleetcontroller would create.
+It takes a namespace as an argument, so it can look in that namespace for e.g. cluster resources.
+It can also dump the data structure which is used during "targeting", so decisions taken regarding labels and cluster names can be checked.

+### fleet deploy

+[Deploy](./cli/fleet-cli/fleet_deploy.md) takes the output of `fleet target`, or a dumped bundledeployment/content resource and deploys it to a cluster, just like fleet-agent would.
+It supports a dry run mode, to print out the resources which would be created, instead of installing them with helm.
+Since the command does not create the input resources, a running fleet-agent would likely garbage collect the deployment.

+The deploy command can be used to bring bundles to air-gapped clusters.

 ### Lifecycle CLI

 Fleet CLI commands help you debug and understand the bundle lifecycle.
 The following example uses the full bundle lifecycle using CLI: